 This approach is complicated and risky, and so not recommended for new investors.
 But the difference in risk exposure and the smaller initial cost involved with options trading can help you diversify your portfolio.

 What risks are involved with options?

-Options come with inherent risks and are strictly a zero-sum game: In each transaction, either a buyer or a seller makes a gain at the expense of the other.
+Options come with inherent risks and are strictly a zero-sum game: in each transaction, either the buyer or the seller gains at the expense of the other.

-The position you take through options is a leveraged position, and a change in the price of the option is bound to be disproportionate to the change in price of the underlying share.
+The position you take through options is leveraged, and a change in the price of the option is bound to be disproportionate to the change in the price of the underlying share.
 The ratio of this change is represented by the term delta.
 Call options are considered delta positive, while put options are considered delta negative.

 How you can end up losing your investment